Skip to main content

 Insulin the Master Storage Architect

 Insulin, produced by the pancreas, is perhaps the most well-known metabolic hormone.
 Its primary role is to manage blood glucose levels.
-After a meal containing carbohydrates, rises, signaling the pancreas to release insulin.
+After a meal containing carbohydrates, blood sugar rises, signaling the pancreas to release insulin.

 Insulin then acts like a key, unlocking cells to allow glucose to enter and be used for immediate energy or stored for later use in the liver and muscles as glycogen.
 A diet consistently high in refined sugars and processed carbohydrates forces a constant, high-volume release of insulin.